Aerial of an Asháninka village on the edge of the Rio Ene, Peru.

 We believe it’s time to shift control, decision-making and power to the people at the frontline of deforestation.

-Unconditional cash transfers are direct payments we send to people living in the rainforest so they can purchase what they see as most essential for their community.
-The payments are sent frequently, and there’s no catch or requirements on how the cash is spent.
+Unconditional cash transfers are payments we send directly to people living in the rainforest.
+There’s no catch or requirements on how the cash is spent.
+We send cash in two ways.

 Safe drinking water